oskarkook/proxy-form/README.md

 - `listen(callback)` - Registers a listener on the whole form.
 Whenever there is a change on the form, the callback will be called.
 Returns an unsubscribe function
 - `getForm()` - Returns the raw form data
+- `getChangedFields()` - Returns an object with data about changed fields.
+Mainly to be used in conjunction with `FormProvider.initialChangedFields` (see above)
 - `update(callback)` - An Immer update function.
 See Immer documentation
 - `trigger()` - Will trigger an UI re-render; any pending form changes will be used to update the UI components
 - `defaultOptions` - The default options that were passed into the `FormProvider` component